fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-PolymorphicInVokersAndRefactoring.md

 ---
-title: Developer Introduction to the Infusion Framework - Polymorphic InVokers and Refactoring
+title: Developer Introduction to the Infusion Framework - Polymorphic Invokers and Refactoring
 layout: default
 category: Tutorials
 ---